Psalms For Life

 God of the helpless and hopeless

 Our society praises supposedly “self-made” men and women.
-David here tells us we’re far wiser to rely ultimately on the God of all grace and goodness than on ourselves.
+David here tells us we’re far wiser to rely ultimately on the God of all grace than on our own limited abilities.

 A David psalm.
 About the time he pretended to be insane before Abimelech, causing the king to send him away.